priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 Each record in this file contains two keys the source table names and the SQL query to extract data from Database.

 #### **utils.py**
 The utils.py has the python function which helps us to set up the objects in S3.
 The functions are explained as follows.
-Location: https://github.com/priyesh009/aws-data-project/tree/master/codes/aws_lambda_codes/recursiveLambda/utilities
+Location: https://github.com/priyesh009/aws-data-project/blob/master/codes/aws_lambda_codes/recursiveLambda/utilities/utils.py

 - **process_data** function takes DB connection and the SQL query as input and connects to the DB.
 It gets the header and the rows and stores them in form of a python dictionary in the 'Result' key.
+Location: https://github.com/priyesh009/aws-data-project/blob/master/codes/aws_lambda_codes/recursiveLambda/utilities/processor.py

 #### **processor.py**
-Ths utils.py has the Class Processor and its methods which helps us to make the recursive calls and invoke a lambda per table.
+Ths processor.py has the Class Processor and its methods which helps us to make the recursive calls and invoke a lambda per table.
 The functions are explained as follows.
+Location: https://github.com/priyesh009/aws-data-project/blob/master/codes/aws_lambda_codes/recursiveLambda/utilities/processor.py

-- **Dunder __init__** method is used to initialize the event. process method takes lambda context, tables_names, process_data function,s3_bucket,s3_key,put_s3 function, and DB Connection as input.
+- **Dunder __init__** method is used to initialize the event.

+- **process**: Then process method takes lambda context, tables_names, process_data function,s3_bucket,s3_key,put_s3 function, and DB Connection as input.
 Then it checks if the event is a scheduled event.
 If it is a scheduled event then it iterates over the table list defined in the config file and for each table, it will invoke the lambda function again which eventually calls the _make_recursive_call method with parameters containing table name, S3 key, DB connections and SQL query.
 Else it will execute the process_data function and finally calls the S3 put function to load data in target S3 bucket.

 So, if there are 30 source tables then there would be 31 invocations. one would be to iterate over the table list and the other 30 to process individual tables.